jnozzi/cocoadev.com/markdown/HowToAndWhyWithDocklings.md

 ----

 How exactly are you implementing your dockling?
-Ye olde dockling API of 10.0.x or General/NSDockExtra (if that even works, not sure).
+Ye olde dockling API of 10.0.x or NSDockExtra (if that even works, not sure).

- -- General/FinlayDobbie
+ -- FinlayDobbie

 ----

 I've only tried the old dockling API.
-Didn't know of any General/NSDockExtra.
+Didn't know of any NSDockExtra.
 Any hints/tips/pointers etc. are very welcome! :-)

 - Frode Danielsen

 ----

 Ok.
 After a lot of trial and error I figured a way of doing this.
-Thnx to someones General/EightBall dockling.
+Thnx to someones EightBall dockling.
 Here's the code needed, using the old Dockling API:

-- (void)changeImage:(General/NSImage *)newImage
+- (void)changeImage:(NSImage *)newImage
 {
-    General/NSImageView *iconView = General/[[NSImageView alloc]
+    NSImageView *iconView = [[NSImageView alloc]
-            initWithFrame:General/NSMakeRect(0.0, 0.0, 128.0, 128.0)];
+            initWithFrame:NSMakeRect(0.0, 0.0, 128.0, 128.0)];

     [iconView setImage: newImage];

-    General/self window] setContentView:iconView];
+    self window] setContentView:iconView];
     [iconView release];
     [[self window] setBackgroundColor:[[[NSColor clearColor]];
-    General/self window] display];
+    self window] display];
 }

 -Frode Danielsen